favellore/h1b_statistics/README.md

 # h1b_statistics

-The GitHub repositoty contains may solution to the coding challenge for the Fellow Program organized by Insight Data Science.
+The GitHub repositoty contains solution to the coding challenge for the Fellow Program organized by Insight Data Science.

 Given a comma seperated input file with 10 output file is shown below

+This Github repository has solution to the coding challenge for the Fellow Program organized by Insight Data Science regarding H1B Statistics in the United States of America.

+When the program is run with an input csv file contraining thousands of data, it produces an output with two files.
 The script generates two output files "top_10_occupations.txt" and " top_10_states.txt" for the input csv file "h1b_input.csv".